What Is Depth Psychology? Jung’s Approach to the Unconscious

 While the conscious mind is at home with logic, reason, concepts, and language, the unconscious is a repository of images, symbols, and feelings.

-The conscious mind likes order, while the unconscious often seems guided by chaos.
+The conscious mind likes order and reason, while the unconscious often seems guided by chaos and irrationality.
 Together, they represent opposing forces—yin and yang.

-For this reason, the practitioners of depth psychology had to develop a new language for studying and interpreting symbols and new methods for communicating through images.
+For this reason, depth practitioners had to develop a new language for studying and interpreting symbols and new methods for communicating through images.

 Harmonizing the opposites can be difficult, as it requires an alchemical process that ultimately leads to psychological integration.

-Additionally, the conscious mind (ego) has a host of defense mechanisms to keep its current self-identity intact.
+The conscious mind (or ego) has a host of defense mechanisms to maintain its current self-identity.

 For this reason, practitioners like Jung (and scholars like Joseph Campbell) consider it a “heroic act” to bridge the gap between the conscious and the unconscious.